The BC Foundation Scholarship Application has an essay style format with seven short-answer questions.

 What might seem funny or ironic to you might not seem that way to someone who doesn’t know you.
 Remember that the personal statement is an opportunity for you to give a complete picture of yourself.
 Don’t allow clichés to speak for you.

 Your responses aren’t effective simply because they chronicle difficult circumstances.
-Strong short answer responses should show that the writer has reflected upon and learned from their past experiences and achievements.
+Strong short answer responses should show that the writer has reflected upon and learned from their experiences and achievements.
 Ideally, the writer will be able to show progression towards a clear perspective of how he or she sees the world, and what direction he or she is headed towards in the future.
 An effective short answer response gives a clear sense of your personal qualities and how you have used and developed them in response to your opportunities and challenges.

 Use specific examples to illustrate your ideas.

 Being too vague or writing too generally will not make your responses memorable.
-Many student responses discuss initiative, but only some show initiative using concrete examples of demonstrated motivation and leadership.
+Many student responses discuss the initiative, but only some show initiative using concrete examples of demonstrated motivation and leadership.
 But examples are only one part of the equation.
 You also need to show how you have assigned meaning to your experiences and how you have grown from them.
 Prove that you have a sense of who you are, where you are going, and how you are going to use your education and your experiences to accomplish your goals.
 Although some events have long-term or even lifetime ramifications, it is usually better to focus on recent events because they shed more light on who you are right now.

 Finally, give yourself plenty of time for revisions.

 Personal statements should go through several drafts before submission.
 Read your writing to others, and revise for clarity in content and in style.
 Pay attention to rules of correct grammar and punctuation, and don’t forget to spell-check.
-It is also recommended that you make use of campus resources (such as professor, teaching assistant, advisor, Student Academic Success Center, classmates or friends) to gain valuable insight for how to improve your responses to the short answer questions.
-We recommend that you type out your responses to the short-answer question in a Word document (like this template) to ensure safekeeping if you need to abandon the application before submission.
+It is also recommended that you make use of campus resources (such as professor, teaching assistant, advisor, Student Academic Success Center, classmates, or friends) to gain valuable insight for how to improve your responses to the short answer questions.
+We recommend that you type out your responses to the short-answer questions in a Word document (like this template) to ensure safekeeping if you need to abandon the application before submission.

 We hope these tips will help you get organized and will inspire you.
 Your short answer responses are the best tool you have to show us the individual gifts you have to offer.